|Founded||Founded in 1972 by Boney in or near Lower West Side: Pilsen|

 La Raza was always hard for law enforcement and the general public to identify because of their name and colors.
 Anybody who is Mexican can wave the Mexican flag and say they are “La Raza” which means “the race” in Spanish.
 If Chicago police were to harass someone based upon them claiming they are “La Raza” and wearing the Mexican flag colors and emblems they could be accused of violating the civil rights of that individual and this is how the La Raza gang blended in until the late 1980s.

-In the year 1981, the doors swung wide open for smaller and newer gangs to join the Folk Nation alliance that was formed on November 11, 1978.
+In the year 1981, the doors swung wide open for smaller and newer gangs to join the Folk Nation alliance.
 With the assistance of Two Six, La Raza and Party People joined the Folk Nation and all three became close allies.
 The wars that La Raza had going on with Ambrosenow had to end because Ambrose was Folks too.